trosa/jiraya/README.md

     python jiraya.py 2020-03-01 2020-03-31

-2. Jiraya will generate a CSV file named <code>output.csv</code> containing the data extracted from Jira
+2. Jiraya will generate a CSV file named <code>output.csv</code> containing the data extracted from Jira.